guandi1995/guandi1995.github.io/_posts/2020-04-15-Linear-Classifier.md

-#### Interpreting a linear classifier
+### Interpreting Linear Classifier

-To simplify the problems, for instance, we have 3 classes: cat, car, frog.
+To simplify the problem, for instance, we have 3 classes: cat, car, frog.
 By using the linear classifier function described above, assume our parameters: weights matrix $$W$$ and bias vector $$b$$ as below:

 $$
 f(x_i;W,b)=Wx_i+b\\